XML Validation Tool

 Automated Validation and Certification of Trading Partners’ Messages to Standardize Initial and Ongoing Information Exchange

-Because Validations are configured using the XCS eiConsole, and deployed to the XCS eiPlatform in exactly the same way that interfaces are deployed, there is enormous flexibility relative to the Submission, Validation and Responses to test messages.
+Because Validations are configured using the XCS eiConsole and deployed to the XCS eiPlatform in precisely the same way that interfaces are deployed, there is enormous flexibility relative to the Submission, Validation, and Responses to test messages.

 - Send an email with “Transaction Test” in the subject line